-The material on this website is subject to Committee on Climate Change (CCC) copyright protection unless otherwise indicated.
+The material on this website is subject to Climate Change Committee (CCC) copyright protection unless otherwise indicated.
 CCC copyright protected material (other than logos, photography and other images) may be reproduced free of charge in any format or medium, provided it is reproduced accurately, not used in a misleading context and is for non-commercial use only.
 CCC encourages users to link to this site.

 You are not permitted to sell or trade in material obtained from the website.
 Where any of the CCC copyright items on this site are being republished or copied to others, the source of the material must be identified and the copyright status acknowledged.

 The permission to reproduce CCC copyright protected material does not extend to any material on this site that is identified as being the copyright of a third party.
 Authorisation to reproduce such material must be obtained from the copyright holder concerned.
 Your use of material under this licence is entirely at your own risk.
 CCC makes no warranty, representation or guarantee that the material is error free.

 All photographs and images on this site are copyright protected.
-All rights are reserved and no photograph or image may be copied, reproduced or directly linked to without the express permission of Committee on Climate Change.
+All rights are reserved and no photograph or image may be copied, reproduced or directly linked to without the express permission of Climate Change Committee.

 Using our website